Sevvanthi (TV series)

 Sevanthi (transl.
-Beautiful Flower) is an Indian Tamil-language family drama television series, starring Divya Sridhar and Nakshatra.
-It premiered on 11 July 2022 and ended on 12 July 2025 aired on Sun TV from Monday to Saturday replaced by Parashakthi serial @ 12:00 PM.
+Beautiful Flower) was an Indian Tamil-language family drama television series, starring Divya Sridhar and Nakshatra.
+It premiered on 11 July 2022 and ended on 12 July 2025 aired on Sun TV.
 It is also available on the digital platform Sun NXT.

 Plot

 Sevvanthi faces many struggles in life.
-Her husband Manohar Annamalai alias Mano takes care of her, guided by his best friend Karthik..After Manohar's death Sevvanthi comes with burden & whole responsibility to take care of the entire home as a single mother.
+Her husband Manohar Annamalai alias Mano takes care of her, guided by his best friend Karthik.
+After Manohar's death Sevvanthi comes with burden & whole responsibility to take care of the entire home as a single mother.